26-Year-Old Left Wing – Calgary Flames

 Marek Hrivik Contract Information:

-Signed a contract with the Rangers in July of 2016.
+Signed a one-year, two-way contract with the Flames in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Marek Hrivik – simply subscribe now.

 Age is determined on October 1st of each season.No Yes